-To convert conventional recipes to an air fryer, reduce the temperature by 25 degrees.
-Please place the air fryer on a heat-safe unit like the one shown below because it gets very hot.
+To convert conventional recipes to work in an air fryer, reduce the temperature by 25 degrees.
+Please place the air fryer on a heat-safe surface like the one shown below because it gets very hot.
 Have something ready to place the basket on when you pull it out after cooking to protect your countertop.

-When you are ready to try your first recipe, please preheat the air fryer for three minutes.
-When you preheat it, you push the air fryer button and push 3 for three minutes on the right-hand side and the start button.
+When you’re ready to try your first recipe, preheat the air fryer for three minutes.
+When you preheat it, you push the air fryer button and push 3 for three minutes on the right-hand side and then the start button.

-I placed the 2-inch pieces of asparagus in the basket and pushed it into the air fryer.
-I set it for 390 degrees (your brand may vary) and cooked for 10 minutes.
-Next time, I will do 8 minutes.
+I placed the 2-inch pieces of asparagus in the basket and pushed them into the air fryer.
+I set it to 390 degrees (your brand may vary) and cooked it for 10 minutes.
+Next time, I’ll only do 8 minutes.

 Here is the finished product cooking them for 10 minutes.
 Oh my gosh, this is awesome!
-It will take a little getting used to because it cooks so fast.
+It’ll take a little getting used to because it cooks so fast.
 I mean really fast.
-What I love is that it’s a little crispy like when you bake them in the oven but in half the time or less.
+What I love is that it’s a little crispy like when you bake them in the oven, but in half the time or less.